MDHearing: Costs and Pricing

 MDHearing

-- Minimal Features: MDHearing devices' impressively low cost has some drawbacks, one of which is that most of them lack advanced features such as iPhone compatibility.
+- Minimal Features: MDHearing devices’ impressively low cost has some drawbacks, one of which is that most of them lack advanced features such as iPhone compatibility, save for the VOLT MAX, and none of the hearing aids work with Bluetooth.

 MDHearing at a Glance

-Currently, MDHearing offers six different devices: AIR, NEO, NEO XS, NEO XS PRO, VOLT, and VOLT MAX.
+Currently, MDHearing offers five different devices: AIR, NEO, NEO XS, VOLT, and VOLT MAX.
 All of the devices are rechargeable, but they have slightly different features.

 MDHearing AIR